cseanburns/systems-librarianship/src/3c-library-search.md

 # Library Search

 We're going to explore the `yaz-client`, a tool that serves as a gateway to information retrieval using the Z39.50 protocol.
-For those unfamiliar,
-Z39.50 is a standard protocol
-in libraries for
-sharing, querying, and retrieving bibliographic information between library databases.
+For those unfamiliar, Z39.50 is a standard protocol in libraries for sharing, querying, and retrieving bibliographic information between library databases.
-Development and usage
-began in the 1970s,
+Development and usage began in the 1970s, which of course pre-dates the web.
-which of course pre-dates the web, and this is a testament to the evolution of information retrieval systems since the 1970s.
+Its continued use is a testament to the evolution of information retrieval systems since the 1970s.
-The protocol is maintained by the
-[*Library of Congress*][locz3950].
+The protocol is maintained by the [*Library of Congress*][locz3950].

-SRU (Search/Retrieve via URL) and
-SRW (Search/Retrieve Web service) are modern web-based successors to Z39.50.
+SRU (Search/Retrieve via URL) and SRW (Search/Retrieve Web service) are modern web-based successors to Z39.50.
-They offer more flexibility
-in accessing and sharing bibliographic records.
+They offer more flexibility in accessing and sharing bibliographic records.
-The `yaz-client` allows us to interact with these protocols directly from the command line, which provides a hands-on experience with the underlying mechanics of digital library searches and data retrieval.
+The `yaz-client` allows us to interact with these protocols directly from the command line.
+This provides a hands-on opportunity with the underlying mechanics of digital library searches and data retrieval.

-This exploration is not
-only about learning a tool;
+This exploration is not only about learning a tool;
-it's about understanding the
+it's about understanding the history and ongoing development of information retrieval systems.
-history and ongoing development of information retrieval systems, a crucial aspect in library and information science.
+This is a crucial part of library and information science.

 > SRU uses URL query strings, which is similar to web searches.
 > SRW utilizes [SOAP][soap], which is more complex but allows for more data exchange.

 ## Installing `yaz`

-Use the `apt` instructions
-from the prior lesson
-to install the `yaz` client.
+Use the `apt` instructions from the prior lesson to install the `yaz` client.

-First we need to search
-for the name of the software:
+First search for the name of the software:

 ```
 apt search yaz
 ```

-The program that we are
-interested in is called `yaz`.
+The package name happens to be `yaz`, but you never know!
 To get information about the program, we use the `apt show` command:

 ```
 apt show yaz
 ```

-The details help confirm
-that this is the program
-we want to install.
+The details help confirm that this is the program we want to install.
-Note that the output also
-returns a URL to the program's homepage on the web.
+Note that the output also returns a URL to the program's homepage on the web.
-Visit that link to
-read more about the software.
+Visit that link to read more about the software.

-To install it,
+To install `yaz`, run the following command:
-we use the `sudo apt install` command:

 ```
 sudo apt install yaz